Religious Mayors, School Appointments, and Teenage Pregnancy: Introduction

-Brazil provides an unusually well-suited setting to address this challenge, for three reasons.
-First, the country's municipalities are governed by directly elected mayors who exercise substantial authority over local public schools, including appointing principals and determining the implementation of non-mandatory curriculum components such as health and sexual education.
-Second, the rapid growth of Pentecostalism in Brazil has generated a distinctive form of political mobilization: two political parties---the Partido Social Crist\~ao (PSC) and the Partido Republicano Brasileiro (PRB)---maintain explicit institutional ties to major Pentecostal denominations and are strongly associated with opposition to school-based sexual education \citep{oro2003church, machado2006politica}.
-Party affiliation thus provides a transparent and institutionally grounded measure of religious political alignment.
-Third, Brazil's large number of municipalities and competitive local elections produce many close races between Pentecostal and non-Pentecostal candidates, creating the variation needed for a credible regression discontinuity design.
+Brazil provides an unusually well-suited setting to address this challenge.
+Municipal mayors exercise substantial authority over local public schools, including appointing principals and determining the implementation of non-mandatory curriculum components such as sexual education.
+Two political parties, the \textit{Partido Social Crist\~ao} (PSC) and the \textit{Partido Republicano Brasileiro} (PRB), maintain explicit institutional ties to major Pentecostal denominations \citep{Lacerda2017, cammett2022religious} and are strongly associated with opposition to school-based sexual education \citep{Machado2017}, providing a transparent measure of religious political alignment.
+Brazil's large number of municipalities and competitive local elections produce many close races between Pentecostal and non-Pentecostal candidates, creating the variation needed for a credible regression discontinuity design.

-We exploit these features by comparing municipalities where a Pentecostal-party candidate barely won the mayoral election to those where such a candidate barely lost, across the 2008, 2012, and 2016 electoral cycles.
-For each election, we construct cohorts of girls aged 9--10 at the time of the election---students who will spend all four years of middle school under the incoming mayor's administration and are entering the ages at which sexual education is typically introduced---and track their outcomes over subsequent years.
-We compare these ``treatment cohorts'' with placebo cohorts of girls aged 16--17, who have largely completed middle school when the new administration begins and are thus unaffected by changes in school curriculum.

-The results indicate substantial effects across multiple domains.
-First, cohorts of girls exposed to Pentecostal mayors during middle school experience birth rates approximately 3 per 1,000 higher than comparable cohorts in non-Pentecostal municipalities.
-The baseline birth rate for these young cohorts is low—around 7.5 per 1,000—so the effect represents roughly a 40 percent increase.
-Effects are null for the older placebo cohorts who passed through school before the new administration, corroborating that school-based changes are an important mechanism.
-Second, municipal schools become 12.5 percentage points less likely to offer sexual education programs when Pentecostal parties narrowly win, while state schools in the same municipalities, where mayors lack administrative control, show no change.
-Pentecostal mayors replace school principals at higher rates, consistent with the use of political appointments to shift curriculum implementation.

-Beyond fertility, we find evidence of wider consequences for exposed cohorts.
-These girls exhibit elevated rates of syphilis infection, consistent with reduced knowledge about sexually transmitted diseases and protective behaviors.
-They are also more likely to drop out of middle school, suggesting that early pregnancy disrupts educational trajectories—compounding the initial human capital loss from reduced sexual education with further losses from incomplete schooling.